gbdev/pandocs/content/Video_Display.md

 Reading Bit 7 of FF55 can be used to confirm if the DMA transfer is active (1=Not Active, 0=Active).
-This works under any circumstances - after completion of General Purpose, or H-Blank Transfer, and after manually terminating a H-Blank Transfer.
+This works under any circumstances - after completion of General Purpose, or HBlank Transfer, and after manually terminating a HBlank Transfer.

 ### Transfer Timings